 There is no such thing as a one-size-fits-all backpack.
 Knowing that, your backpack should be sized according to your frame.
 The key here is something known as the iliac crest.
 The distance between the iliac crest and the C7 vertebrae determines the size of the backpack you need.
 If you are not sure how to make this measurement, there are lots of easy-to-understand guides online.

 Trying to carry a backpack that has been incorrectly sized is a good way to ensure you will be uncomfortable.
 If you choose a backpack that is too large, you could even injure your back.
 Make sizing a priority before your next trip.
+Or if you’re into hunting then you need to check out the best hunting backpack on the market; designed to be tough, durable and of course perfect for all of your hunting needs, if you’re a hunting enthusiast then this is the one for you.
+Don’t delay and get one today.

 Step #2: Plan the Contents